laracasts/Commander/readme.md

 php artisan commander:generate Acme/Bar/SubscribeUserCommand
 ```

-This will generate both `SubscribeUserCommand` and a `SubscribeUserCommandHandler` classes:
+This will generate both `SubscribeUserCommand` and a `SubscribeUserCommandHandler` classes.
+By default, it will look for that "Acme" directory within "app/".
+If your base domain directory is somewhere else, pass the `--base="src"`.

 #### The Command